Transfer Credit (Undergraduate)

 Columbus State University uses the University System of Georgia uniform grading scale and does not accept plus/minus grades.
 When courses with plus/minus grades are transferred to CSU, these grades are equated to standard grades of A, B, C, D, or F on a 4.0 scale.
 Therefore, a grade of B- earned at an institution with plus/minus grades would become a B at CSU; a grade of B+ would also become a B.

 Students who have transferable academic associate degrees are granted core curriculum credit as follows:

-- Students who do not hold an associate’s degree from a USG institution will be granted transfer credit for core courses on a course-by-courses basis unless an applicable transfer articulation agreement has been signed by CSU and the institution that offered the associate degree.
+- Students who do not hold an associate degree from a USG institution will be granted transfer credit for core courses on a course-by-courses basis unless an applicable transfer articulation agreement has been signed by CSU and the institution that offered the associate degree.